scc-digitalhub/docs/user/docs/scenarios/etl/pipeline.md

 project.run("pipeline")
 ```

-The last section will describe how to expose this newly obtained dataset as a REST API.
+The next section will describe how to expose this newly obtained dataset as a REST API.